Electronic-Mango/philosopher-discord-bot/README.md

 1. Create a Discord bot
 1. Install all packages from `requirements.txt`
-1. Fill `.env` or `custom.env` or other custom configuration file
+1. Fill `default.env`, or `custom.env`, or `.env` or other custom configuration file
 1. Execute `src/main.py` via Python

 ### Docker

 1. Create a Discord bot
-1. Fill `.env`
+1. Fill `default.env` or `.env`
 1. Run `docker compose up -d --build` in terminal

 You can skip `--build` flag if you didn't change the source code.

-`.env` is not added to the Docker image, just used as a source for environment variables.
+No `.env` files are added to the Docker image, they are just used as a source for environment variables.
 So if you make any changes there, just restart the container.
 There's no need to rebuild the image.

+Docker Compose will by default load parameters from just `.env` file with highest priority.
+So a file named exactly `.env` can also be used for source of parameters, without any changes to `docker-compose.yml` or other project files.

-You can supply a custom `.env` by modifying `docker-compose.yml` and:
+You can also supply a custom `.env` by modifying `docker-compose.yml` and:

  * loading a custom `.env` file as a source of environment variables, just keep in mind that this file **MUST** exist
  * configuring `CUSTOM_DOTENV` environment variable to point to some custom `.env` file in a mounted volume, this file can be missing from the container, it just won't be loaded